-\ An SXGA (1280 $\times$ 1024) and XGA (1024 $\times$ 768) images are displayed with NEC's Advanced AccuBlend.
+An SXGA (1280 \times 1024) and XGA (1024 \times 768) images are displayed with NEC's Advanced AccuBlend on VT47.

-NOTE: Composite video standards are as follows: NTSC: U.S. TV standard for video in U.S. and Canada.
+NOTE: Composite video standards are as follows:

+NTSC: U.S. TV standard for video in U.S. and Canada.

 PAL: TV standard used in Western Europe.

 PAL-N: TV standard used in Argentine, Paraguay and Uruguay.

 PAL-M: TV standard used in Brazil.

 PAL60: TV standard used for NTSC playback on PAL TVs.
 SECAM: TV standard used in France and Eastern Europe.
 NTSC4.43: TV standard used in Middle East countries.

-- You can control the projector with a PC or control system using the PC Control port. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium.
+- You can use the supplied wireless remote control and remote mouse receiver to operate your PC mouse wireless from across the room.
+The remote mouse receiver supports almost any PC using a USB connection (VT670 and VT470). - You can control the projector with a PC or control system using the PC Control port. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium.